 - The Oral History Association supports oral history education by providing information, resources and a professional network for educators to facilitate oral history education.
 Through meetings, publications and electronic forums, OHA connects educators to oral history practitioners working in a variety of public and private settings.
-Through OHA, secondary school educators can meet and collaborate with colleague, learn and enhance instruction on oral history.
-OHA also provides opportunities for secondary students to engage and interact with oral history professionals.
+Through OHA, educators can meet and collaborate with colleagues, and learn and enhance instruction on oral history.
+OHA also provides opportunities for students to engage and interact with oral history professionals.

 - Secondary educators may find articles about instructional projects at the secondary level in OHA’s journal The Oral History Review and helpful items involving oral history and secondary student projects highlighted in the OHA newsletter and blog.

 - Every October, the OHA holds its annual meeting.
 The meeting provides opportunities for educators to learn what oral historians are currently doing and share their own projects.
 The annual meeting is where OHA focus groups and committees meet, collaborations are struck and ideas are borne.